Life insurance for horse riders

 A farmer who’s considered a high-risk applicant, for example someone who works with dangerous machinery, may experience inflated premiums due to the increased risk.

-Reassured can help you to find affordable rates for farmers, simply get in touch with a friendly member of the team.
+Reassured can compare multiple quotes to help you find the right cover for your circumstances, simply get in touch with a friendly member of the team.

 When disclosing that you’re a farmer, insurers may ask some additional questions about your occupation.